json-schema-org/understanding-json-schema/source/basics.rst

 The basics
 ==========

-Now that we've described what a schema is, and hopefully justified the need for schema languages, we can get down to writing a simple JSON Schema.
+In :ref:`about`, we described what a schema is, and hopefully justified the need for schema languages.
+Here, we proceed to write a simple JSON Schema.

 Hello, World!
 -------------